I need human help to enter verification code (office hours only)

 Rabbi Nicole initiated a year-round food drive at Congregation Micah and other Jewish organisations in Nashville called You Can Help, and created and led a year-long series of discussions for people in their 20s and 30s called The Jacob Project, which won the URJ’s Belin Outreach Award.
 Falling in love with Jewish study, she took local classes in Talmud and Mishnah, taught herself Modern Hebrew, and in 2007 entered rabbinical school at Hebrew Union College (HUC).

-During her five years at HUC, Rabbi Nicole served as rabbinic intern at her home congregation in Nashville (approx. 500 families), completed two units (400 hours each) of Clinical Pastoral Education at two Cincinnati hospitals, and completed a seven week internship at Temple Micah in Washington, D.C., under Senior Rabbi Daniel Zemel.
+During her five years at HUC, Rabbi Nicole served as rabbinic intern in Nashville, completed 800 hours of Clinical Pastoral Education at two Cincinnati hospitals, and completed a seven week internship at Temple Micah in Washington, D.C., under Senior Rabbi Daniel Zemel.
 She was honoured to receive three academic prizes during her years at HUC: two for achieving the highest academic standing in the class, and one prize for excellence in Midrash.
 Also while in rabbinical school, Rabbi Nicole received the Tisch Rabbinical Fellowship, a three year fellowship awarded to only five students per class.
 The Tisch Fellowship, under the leadership of Rabbi Lawrence Hoffman, offers extra-curricular enrichment focused on developing rabbis who think constantly and creatively about what vibrant synagogue life could look like in the 21st century.
 Rabbi Nicole continues to attend Tisch Fellowship alumni retreats annually.

-Rabbi Nicole serves as Treasurer of the Moetzah, the Council of Progressive Rabbis of Australia, New Zealand, and Asia.
-Her non-work passions include hiking in national parks, playing guitar, yoga, riding horses, and reading.
-Rabbi Nicole is married to David Roberts, also a former CPA (now personal trainer and surfing aficionado).
-The majority of their family lives near Washington, D.C.
+Rabbi Nicole has served as Chair and Secretary of the Assembly of Rabbis and Cantors (ARC) and on the Clergy Task Force of Jewish Women International.
+Her outside-of-work passions include hiking in national parks, playing guitar, yoga, riding horses, and reading.
+Rabbi Nicole is married to David, also a former CPA (now personal trainer and surfing aficionado).
+The majority of their extended family lives near Washington, D.C.

 Contact Rabbi Nicole